apache/druid/docs/tutorials/tutorial-jupyter-index.md

     # Install Jupyter Notebook
     pip3 install notebook
     ```
-  -  Start Jupyter:
-      -  JupyterLab
+  - Start Jupyter using either JupyterLab
     ```bash
     # Start JupyterLab on port 3001
     jupyter lab --port 3001
     ```

-      - Jupyter Notebook
+    Or using Jupyter Notebook
     ```bash
     # Start Jupyter Notebook on port 3001
     jupyter notebook --port 3001
     ```

 - An available Druid instance.
 You can use the [Quickstart (local)](./index.md) instance.
 The tutorials
   assume that you are using the quickstart, so no authentication or authorization
   is expected unless explicitly mentioned.

-  Druid developers can use a cluster launched for an integration test:
+  If you contribute to Druid, and work with Druid integration tests, can use a test cluster.
+  Assume you have an environment variable, `DRUID_DEV`, which identifies your Druid source repo.

   ```bash
   cd $DRUID_DEV